prajna-io/anatman/README.txt

 yes"

-i swipe my hand through the holo clearling the air between us
+i swipe my hand through the holo clearing the air between us

 "and using Marie's breakthrough, my team and i were able to build an instrument to measure these coincidences